What is the Kanazawa University Graduate School of Human and Socio-Environmental Studies?

 It is the 21st century and humanity finds itself facing an age of turbulence.
 As symbolized by global warming, we need to be increasingly conscious of the finiteness of the Earth, within Spaceship Earth, and should give due consideration to the natural environment.
 The social environment that we have created is becoming increasingly problematic.
 Solutions to a range of various issues related to economy, politics, laws and institutions, wars, famine and poverty, inequality and discrimination, personal nature, family, community, municipality, and nation required for different crises looming at a global level.

-In April 2006, the Kanazawa University Graduate School of Human and Socio-Environmental Studies was inaugurated as a graduate school with a dual program system: the Master’s Couse and the Doctoral Couse.
+In April 2006, the Kanazawa University Graduate School of Human and Socio-Environmental Studies was inaugurated as a graduate school with a dual program system: the Master’s Course and the Doctoral Course.

 The three Master’s programs formerly offered by School of Humanities, School of Law, and School of Economics were combined into a single Master’s program, and the university integrated it into the current Doctoral program of socio-environment studies to form a new department.

 This is because we believe that for gearing up to tackle the range of issues faced by humanity and in daily human business, an in-depth expertise in the humanities and social sciences is of paramount importance.
 It is also important to have an interdisciplinary approach, which is both broad based and academic, in collaboration with the natural sciences.